-Also known as Papuan Devilfish, Papuan Goblinfish and Papua Scorpionfish.
+Also known as Devilfish, Papuan Devilfish, Papuan Goblinfish, Papua Scorpionfish, Stingfish.

 Length - 22cm